-With so many apps available free on Play Store and Apple's App Store, it's easy to keep on downloading apps you'll never use - and never remove.
+With so many apps available free on the Google Play Store it's easy to keep on downloading apps you'll never use - and never remove.

-In Android this problem is often exacerbated by the app tray - whereas iOS places shortcuts to everything on the home screen in plain sight, in Android these apps will often be hidden away on one of many app tray pages where it likely won't catch your attention.
+In Android this problem is often exacerbated by the app tray - whereas iOS places shortcuts to everything on the home screen in plain sight, in Android these apps will often be hidden away where it likely won't catch your attention.

-Another problem unique to Android devices is the preinstallation of what can only be described as bloatware by some mobile operators and smartphone manufacturers.
+Another problem unique to Android devices is the preinstallation of bloatware by some mobile operators and smartphone manufacturers.
 Some of this stuff can be deleted, but you will have to accept the fact there may be a few apps you cannot remove.

 Bogging down your device with unwanted apps has several unwanted side effects: there will be less storage space for the stuff you do want, overall device performance could slow, and keeping everything up to date will use data you perhaps cannot spare.
 (Also see: How to get more storage in Android.)

 So it makes sense, surely, to have a quick check through and ensure there's nothing unnecessary growing roots in your app collection.

 Increasingly you'll find apps store their data online, so even if you do uninstall an app you may be able to access your data once again if you later reinstall that app.

 How to delete apps on Android

 On the latest Android phones you can tap and hold an app shortcut on the home screen or app tray to access its App info.
 If you don't have this option on your phone, try the following:

 • Open Settings: Open the Settings app from the cog icon that will be found on the home screen, in the app tray or on the drop-down notification bar at the top of the screen